iree-org/iree/docs/website/docs/reference/bindings/index.md

 ## Official API bindings

-Members of the core project team and OpenXLA partners maintain these official
+Members of the core project team and other partner groups maintain these official bindings:
-bindings:

 Language | Compiler API? | Runtime API? | Published packages?
 -------- | ------------ | ----------- | ------------------